Sport Medicine & Injury Clinic in Chicago

 While people often use these terms interchangeably, they refer to two very different types of injuries.
 A sprain refers to an overworked, overstretched, or damaged ligament (the connective tissue that holds bones together at a joint).
 A strain is an injury or a tear to a tendon (the connective tissue that holds muscle to bone).
 Correcting either often requires surgery, rest, and physical therapy.

 The knee is a complicated joint that is very injury-prone, especially from sports.
 You know you’ve injured a knee when it is stiff or swollen, especially after overuse.
 The types of knee injuries that require surgery include a torn meniscus (the thick layer of cartilage at the bottom of your knee joint), fractures, ACL tears (anterior cruciate ligament), and more.
 Some knee pain is also a sign of an underlying condition like arthritis or gout.
-If you have persistent swelling, discoloration, pain, or stiffness, it’s wise to get it looked into.
+If you have persistent swelling, discoloration, pain, or stiffness, it’s wise to get it looked into by a sports medicine doctor.

 Fractures, or broken bones, are very serious and should be treated as quickly as possible.
 Stress fractures are one of the most common sports injuries and often require surgical intervention.